IASA2/NomCom-Guidance/LLC Board Director Role.md

 ## Relation to the Internet Society
 IETF LLC is organized as a “disregarded entity” of the Internet Society ("ISOC"), which means it operates as a branch or division of ISOC for tax purposes.
 ISOC is a US 501(c)(3) not-for-profit organization founded in 1992 that supports and promotes the development of the Internet as a global technical infrastructure, a resource to enrich people’s lives, and a force for good in society.

-## Establishment of the IETF LLC
+# Establishment of the IETF LLC
-IETF LLC will be established in August 2018.
-It will initially be managed by an interim board of directors until the first full board of directors is seated in late 2018 or early 2019.
+IETF LLC will be established in late 2018.
+It will initially be managed by an interim board of directors until the first full board of directors is seated in late 2018 or early 2019, which depends upon NomCom appointments.

 ## IETF LLC Board Overview
 Candidates are sought for the role of board director on the first full board.
 All board directors are unpaid volunteers.